noahehall/theBookOfNoah/0current/aws/0networking.md

 - use cases
   - HTTP/2 SUPPORT: allows multiple requests to be sent on a single connection
     - thus you can create health checks on per-port-basis
-  - content-based routing: support multiple services behind a single load balancer
+  - content-based routing: support multiple services behind a single load balancer via ec2 target groups
-    - target group: a group of ec2 instances categorized by host, path, http header, http method, query param, source IP cidr
   - webscokets support: real time 2 way messaging over a long running tcp connection
-  - container support: containers running directly on ec2 or the ec2-container service, can e fronted by an ALB
+  - container support: containers running directly on ec2 or the ec2-container service, can be fronted by an ALB
   - lambda support: specify lambda fns as ALB targets
   - connection draining: based on a configurable timeout, enables an EC2 scheduled for removal to complete any inflight requests without receiving any new ones from the ALB